krypton77/Microservices/README.md

 # Microservices
  Software package.
-The work was done by Anton and Sonya
+The work was done by Anton and Sonya.